Drug And Alcohol Addiction In Pensacola, Florida

 - Hydrocodone (45 deaths)

 - Fentanyl (30 deaths)

-Recent deaths mostly involve fentanyl and heroin, with other prescription opioid varying in use.
+Recent deaths mostly involve Fentanyl and Heroin, with other prescription Opioids varying in use.

 - Birth defects